arp242/testing.vim/README.markdown

 	g:test_dir        Directory of the test file that's being run. g:test_tmpdir     Empty temp directory for writing; this is also set as the working directory before running tests.
-	g:bench_n         Number of times to run target code during benchmark.
+	g:test_packdir    Directory of the plugin in the temporary directory (this is a link to the REAL plugin, so don't modify files!) g:bench_n         Number of times to run target code during benchmark.

 And a few functions: